MasonM/wiremock-snapshot/README.md

 [Record and Playback](http://wiremock.org/docs/record-playback/) feature that doesn't require restarting the server, and provides more customization options.

-WARNING: This is alpha-quality and not ready for production use yet.
+WARNING: This is currently alpha.
+Backwards compatibility is not guaranteed.

 # Building